-As horticulturists, we have an innate desire to provide our plants with the best care possible.
-Along with meticulously planned watering routines and frequent pest checks, fertilizer is a crucial component.
+As experts in horticulture, it is our innate responsibility to provide our plants with the utmost care and attention.
+Along with regularly scheduled watering and frequent pest checks, the use of fertilizer is crucial.

 It replaces necessary nutrients and encourages vigorous growth, better blooms, and healthy fruit.
 One question all plant people eventually wonder: Are all fertilizers about the same?